- Miss L J V Rutherford (Head of Religious Studies)

 We follow a curriculum of our own devising which introduces students to key ideas found in the six major world faiths, as well as introducing philosophical and ethical issues.
 We encourage students to learn about and learn from religion and encourage critical thinking and reflection.
 Pupils of all faiths and none are challenged to engage with the most fundamental and difficult questions raised by religion, culture, morality and spirituality.

-From September 2016 we are following AQA Specification A, studying the beliefs and practices of Christianity and Islam.
+We follow AQA Specification A, studying the beliefs and practices of Christianity and Islam.
 We will also study ethical themes from the perspectives of these two faiths.

 Stretch & Challenge

 Our students are encouraged to enter competitions and take part in extension study such as Spirited Arts and Spirited Poetry, organised by NATRE (National Association of Teachers of Religious Education).
 There is also a weekly discussion group for pupils who wish to explore issues beyond what can be covered in lessons.
 Lower School Religious Studies classes produce Chapel assemblies on a range of issues arising from their studies or from current affairs.